SaurabhSinghRbz/Spotify2.0-Web-Music-Player/README.md

 ## Instructions to browse the project :

-First you need to clone or download this project from here.
+First, you need to clone or download this project from here.

 https://github.com/SaurabhSinghRbz/Spotify2.0-Web-Music-Player.git